 closeness of their parents.
 Children had been one of her

 bright and colorful dreams as a teenager.
 The first two or

 why, but it didn't matter.
-Now Harry was dead and she was
+Then Harry died and she was

 alone.
 Her friends expected her to act suitably and